liuzhengzhe/DreamStone-ISS/ISS++/README.md

 ```

 --source: the initialized shape
+--text: the text description of your desired 3D shape
+--workspace: the folder name

 Check the "validation" folder.
 In most cases, the desired shape can be generated in around 30 to 50 epochs.